facebook/docusaurus/website/docs/styling-layout.md

 ### Styling your site with Infima {#styling-your-site-with-infima}

 `@docusaurus/preset-classic` uses [Infima](https://infima.dev/) as the underlying styling framework.
-Infima provides flexible layout and common UI components styling suitable for content-centric websites (blogs, documentation, landing pages).
+Infima provides a flexible layout and common UI components styling suitable for content-centric websites (blogs, documentation, landing pages).
 For more details, check out the [Infima website](https://infima.dev/).

 When you scaffold your Docusaurus project with `create-docusaurus`, the website will be generated with basic Infima stylesheets and default styling.
 You may customize the styling by editing the `/src/css/custom.css` file.